See our website for details.

 Months of entry

-- Develop an in-depth understanding of how media work across a variety of social, cultural, economic and political contexts
+The course aims to develop an in-depth understanding of how media work across a variety of social, cultural, economic and political contexts.

-Assess how media are linked to forces of globalisation, political institutions, global responses to war and conflict, and environmental challenges, amongst others
+You will learn to assess how media are linked to forces of globalisation, political institutions, global responses to war and conflict, and environmental challenges, amongst others.

-Consider issues of citizenship, race, gender, ethnicity and class are shaping contemporary forms of news media content
+We will consider issues of citizenship, race, gender, ethnicity and class that are shaping contemporary forms of news media content.

-This programme is NOT designed as a vocational degree and does not provide training in Journalism.
-Students should not consider this degree as a professional qualification towards becoming a journalist.
+This programme is not designed as a vocational degree and does not provide training in Journalism.
+You should not consider this degree as a professional qualification towards becoming a journalist.

 Qualification and course duration

 - +44 (0)29 2087 0084